elegant-scipy/elegant-scipy/markdown/ch6.markdown

 [Example with simple network]

-Here, we will demonstrate this by reproducing
-[Figure 2](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066)
-from the
+Let's demonstrate this by laying out the brain cells in a worm, as shown in [Figure 2](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066) from the
-[Varshney *et al* paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066) on the worm brain that we introduced in Chapter 3.
+[Varshney *et al* paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066) that we introduced in Chapter 3.
 (Information on how to do this is in the
 [supplementary material](http://journals.plos.org/ploscompbiol/article/asset?unique&id=info:doi/10.1371/journal.pcbi.1001066.s001)
 for the paper.)
 To obtain their